 Guidelines for institutions:

 This is an evaluation to support institutions that had an initial evaluation between one and three years ago.
-Choose this type of evaluation if your institution wants to identify the impact of the intial evaluation, investigate the changes in the intervening period and provide further impetus for change.
+Choose this type of evaluation if your institution wants to identify the impact of the initial evaluation, investigate the changes in the intervening period and provide further impetus for change.

 The evaluation will involve one site visit and the evaluation team will be formed form a mixture of new members and members who conducted the initial evaluation.